aronweiler/DocTalk/src/memory/long_term/readme.md

 ``` bash
 alembic init migrations
 ```
 This will create an alembic.ini file and a versions directory inside the migrations directory.
+The versions directory is required, but the alembic.ini is not!

 #### SIMPLE Setup:
 1. Run [generate_migration.py](generate_migration.py)